angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 | DDFT | 2.99               |
 | TES  | 2.61               |

-Focussing only on the Dd winning lines we see the turn average has definately gone up but is still on par with ANT.
+Focussing only on the Dd winning lines we see the turn average has definitely gone up but is still on par with ANT.
 Following on from this point again Nanda had real concerns that Doomsday as a deck was not winning using its namesake card.
 Let's look at the breakdown of winning game engines: